 After Arriving At Cedars-Sinai

-- Please check in at the South Tower information desk on Gracie Allen Drive, which is across the street from the Emergency Department.
+- Please check in at the South Tower information desk, on Gracie Allen Drive across the street from the Emergency Department.

 - A nurse will escort you to an observation room.

 - You will be asked to change into a hospital gown and will receive a brief clinical assessment, such as blood pressure and pulse.